Book Trailer Case Study: Adapting Young Adult

 Dad-jokery aside, we managed to chat with DoP and Director Colton Davie (you may know his work from The One Memory of Flora Banks) about his creative process behind Noah.
 Read on for great insight into cinematography, as well as BTS exclusives!
 And if you enjoy this book trailer case study, please share with your friends and fellow book enthusiasts.

-Q. First of all, we absolutely love these vignettes of Noah’s life.
+Q. First of all, we love these vignettes of Noah’s life.
 How did you decide which segments of his life to explore?
 What was your creative process?

-Q. In the trailer, Noah’s hypnotized state is communicated via his eyes, which are remain closed.
+Q. In the trailer, Noah’s hypnotized state is communicated via his eyes, which remain closed.
 What does that mean?
 You know, symbolically.

-It was important that there was always some movement in the frame to contrast Noah’s stillness, so Kelly worked with the background actors to orchestrate this swirl of activity around him.
-For scenes where Noah is by himself we tried to use changing light and shadows to introduce some movement, such as the curtain shadows when Noah is in bed, or the changing light from the computer screen when he is at his laptop.
+It was important that there was always some movement in the frame to contrast Noah’s stillness.
+So Kelly worked with the background actors to orchestrate this swirl of activity around him.
+For scenes where Noah is by himself we tried to use changing light and shadows to introduce some movement.
+Such as the curtain shadows when Noah is in bed, or the changing light from the computer screen when he is at his laptop.

 Q. On a more technical side, we’re digging the painterly feel in this trailer.
 What was your set up like?
 For all the filmmakers reading.